 Like a hypodermic needle, a strong story in a respected outlet injects consumers with powerful information about your brand.
 And when done well, it compels readers to track down a bottle or two and try it.
 However, this approach affords zero direct engagement with the consumer.

-A multi-tiered communications strategy is critical, with activations that supplement media coverage and drive brand engagement.
-Successful programs should include an experiential and immersive component—and when technology is involved, it makes the activations’ ability to scale cost effectively and target consumers even stronger.A multi-tiered communications strategy is critical, with activations that supplement media coverage and drive brand engagement.Click To Tweet
+A multi-tiered communication strategy is critical, with activations that supplement media coverage and drive brand engagement.
+Successful programs should include an experiential and immersive component—and when technology is involved, it makes the activations’ ability to scale cost effectively and target consumers even stronger.A multi-tiered communication strategy is critical, with activations that supplement media coverage and drive brand engagement.Click To Tweet

 Cue in online meet-up communities like Meet Up.
 These tools are designed to connect likeminded people with each other, whether it’s for weekly art exhibit tours, bike rides, or wine appreciation.
 As wine consumers love nothing more than interacting with fellow wine fans to discuss and enjoy a glass, this strategy can be quite successful for wine brands.

 The idea behind these online communities is simple: You create an interest group around the wine region you represent; you schedule various gatherings in your city of choice; wine lovers discover your group on the site and attend the meet ups.